Joaquín Mora Fernández: Provisional Supreme Chief

-On March 1, 1837, for completing the period of the Chief of Braulio Carrillo Colina and have not yet declared the election of his successor, was named by the Legislative Assembly to exercise the executive branch and the Provisional Supreme Chief.
+On March 1, 1837, for completing the period of the Chief of Braulio Carrillo Colina and having not yet declared the election of his successor, he was named by the Legislative Assembly to exercise the executive branch and the Provisional Supreme Chief.
 He held this position until 17 April 1837.

-During his administration issued a decree that ordered the authorities to move the port of Puntarenas and Caldera to build on it the necessary buildings.
+During his administration, he issued a decree that ordered the authorities to move the port of Puntarenas and Caldera to build on it the necessary buildings.
 It also issued a general rate of salaries and equipment of public officials.

 Exile

-In January 1839 he was accused of conspiring against the government of Braulio Carrillo Colina and of planning his murder.
-Vehemently rejected the charges but was sentenced to death.
-However, the 18th of that month Carrillo decided to commute the sentence of death by the removal of country life.
+In January 1839, Mora was accused of conspiring against the government of Braulio Carrillo Colina and of planning his murder.
+He vehemently rejected the charges but was sentenced to death.
+However, on the 18th of that month Carrillo decided to commute the sentence of death by the removal of country life.

 Puntarenas passed in 1840 on the steamer Eagle, from Valparaiso.
 Although he made no attempt to land, port authorities demanded that the captain of the ship deliver them to Mora.
 The captain refused and the ship left immediately.
-Given this fact, Braulio Carrillo Colina issued a decree to provide that if Joaquin Mora Fernandez reached anywhere within the territory of Costa Rica should be shot immediately.
+Given this fact, Braulio Carrillo Colina issued a decree which stated that if Joaquin Mora Fernandez reached anywhere within the territory of Costa Rica, he should be shot immediately.

 Death

-He returned to Costa Rica to after the fall of Carrillo, and stayed away from politics, being devoted to the management of their coffee plantations.
+He returned to Costa Rica after the fall of Carrillo, and stayed away from politics, being devoted to the management of their coffee plantations.
 Fernandez died in San José, Costa Rica, on 26 October 1862.